All over the world, wildlife is losing ground to human development.

 ZSL has tackled tiger habitat loss and fragmentation in South Sumatra by reconnecting and rehabilitating the island’s precious forests and peatlands – and finding ways for people and other animals to share the landscape.

 The Sumatran tiger is running out of room to roam.
 Its native forests are among the richest in biodiversity on Earth, and once covered most of Sumatra.
 But rapid human development has wiped out more than half of that forest cover since 1985.
 These magnificent, large animals need large territories to support healthy populations but are finding themselves in ever-smaller patches of viable habitat, hemmed in by rubber and oil palm plantations, logging and mining concessions, villages and community land.
 The isolated tiger populations that remain are increasingly coming into conflict with their human neighbours.
-Today, there are as few as 400 of these critically endangered animals left in the wild.
+Today, there are fewer than 400 of these critically endangered animals left in the wild.

 What are we doing to help?

 ZSL’s five-year KELOLA Sendang project in South Sumatra set out to join up ‘stepping stones’ of wild habitat between two protected areas, Sembilang National Park and Dangku Wildlife Reserve, to improve connectivity for tigers, elephants and other biodiversity in the region.
 It worked with the Indonesian government, private sector industries and local communities, bringing a range of interest groups together in order to create safer spaces and corridors of movement for wildlife.